opensearch-project/documentation-website/_migrations/index.md

 - **Metadata migration**: Migrating cluster metadata, such as index settings, aliases, and templates.
 - **Backfill migration**: Migrating existing or historical data from a source to a target cluster.
-- **Live traffic migration**: Replicating live ongoing traffic from source to target cluster.
+- **Live traffic migration**: Replicating live ongoing traffic from a source to a target cluster.
 - **Comparative tooling**: Comparing the performance and behaviors of an existing cluster with a prospective new one.

 This user guide focuses on conducting a comprehensive migration involving both existing and live data with zero downtime and the option to back out of a migration.